mariusbadrajan/pad-labs/README.md

 ## Technology Stack and Communication Patterns

 In this platform, the User and Transaction Services, critical for financial operations, are developed using .NET (C#), while the API Gateway, serving as the entry point, is implemented in Go.
-Communication patterns include RESTful for the API Gateway and gRPC for the User and Transaction Services, ensuring an efficient and secure financial experience for students.
+Communication patterns include RESTful for the API Gateway and gRPC for the User, Account Balance and Transaction Services, ensuring an efficient and secure financial experience for students.

 ### API Gateway (Go):